Free 2025-2026 Tax Checklist download your copy

 Illustration of how healthcare financing options like bank loans, SBA loans and non-bank lenders compare to Flychain.

-The world of healthcare business loans breaks down into four main categories, each with distinct advantages, requirements, and costs.
-Understanding where each fits helps you approach lenders with realistic expectations and avoid wasting time on healthcare financing options that won't work for your situation.
+The world of healthcare practice loans breaks down into four main categories.
+Understanding where each fits helps you approach lenders with realistic expectations and avoid wasting time on options that won't work for your situation.

-Traditional Bank Loans sit at the low-cost end of the spectrum, typically offering APRs between 6-12% for qualified borrowers.
+Bank loans sit at the low-cost end of the spectrum, typically offering APRs between 6-12% for qualified borrowers.
 Banks like relationships, collateral, and predictable cash flows - things many healthcare practices struggle to demonstrate given the complexity of insurance reimbursements.

-SBA Loans are government-backed, specifically designed to help small businesses, including medical practices.
+SBA financing is government-backed, specifically designed to help small businesses, including medical practices.
 While the SBA doesn’t issue loans itself, it guarantees a portion of loans made by approved banks and lenders.
 This reduces the lender’s risk and makes them more willing to work with smaller or newer practices.
 APRs typically range from 7–12%, with longer repayment terms than conventional loans.
+If, for example, you're buying a dental practice or acquiring a medical group with proven cash flows, SBA financing is worth pursuing - if you can accommodate the longer application timeline.

-Flychain's Advanced Payment on Claims occupies the middle ground, offering faster access to capital based on your outstanding receivables rather than traditional creditworthiness.
-Flychain understands healthcare's unique cash flow patterns.
+Flychain's Advanced Payment on Claims occupies a unique middle ground, offering faster access to capital based on your outstanding receivables rather than traditional creditworthiness.
+This is a natural fit for healthcare's built-in payment delays: you're not borrowing against hypothetical future revenue, you're advancing against claims already in the system.

 Each financing option serves different practice profiles and situations.
 Matching your circumstances to the right lender saves time, improves approval odds, and ensures you get appropriate terms.

 Bank Loans work best for established practices with 2+ years of operating history, strong financial statements, excellent credit score (typically 700+), and time to prepare comprehensive documentation.
-If you're buying a dental practice with proven cash flows and have 20% down payment, banks offer the lowest-cost financing.
+If, for example, you're buying a dental practice with proven cash flows and have 20% down payment, banks offer the lowest-cost financing.
 But most small-to-medium healthcare practices find the requirements insurmountable.

 SBA Loans expand access slightly, accepting businesses with 2+ years history and decent credit (650+).
-The trade-off is a longer application process; expect 30-60 days from start to funding.
-While not without risk, healthcare practices are often viewed favorably by SBA-approved lenders due to steady demand and recurring revenue—making this a solid option if you can accommodate the timeline.
+The trade-off is a longer application process; expect 45-75 days from start to funding.
+While not without risk, healthcare practices are often viewed favorably by SBA-approved lenders due to steady demand and recurring revenue - making this a solid option if you can accommodate the timeline.

 Non-Bank Lenders serve newer or distressed practices needing immediate cash.
 If you can't wait 30 days or don't qualify elsewhere, they'll fund you.
 However, total costs, including fees, can range from 20% to well over 100%, depending on the structure.